-The longest established and most prestigious winter-sports resort in the Swiss Alps, redolent of the glitz and glamour of a bygone age; a haunt of royalty, high society figures, and those who aspire to associate with them; venue for the annual White Turf International horse races, run on the frozen surface of its lake; and home of the world famous Cresta Run toboggan ice-course.
+The longest established and most prestigious winter-sports resort in the Swiss Alps, St Moritz is redolent of the glitz and glamour of a bygone age; a haunt of royalty, high society figures, and those who aspire to associate with them; venue for the annual White Turf International horse races, run on the frozen surface of its lake; and home of the world famous Cresta Run toboggan ice-course.

 The town is comprised of two parts: chic St Moritz Dorf on the hillside overlooking the lake, plus the spa resort suburb of St Moritz Bad on the adjacent southern shore.
+The area comes under the umbrella of Engadin-St Moritz.

 The story of the origins of winter tourism in the Alps has its roots in St Moritz, dating back to the summer of 1864 when pioneer St Moritz hotelier Johannes Badrutt wagered with a group of well-connected British guests that they would enjoy the then summer-only spa village even more in the snow: the guests were invited to return in the winter on the understanding that if they didn't enjoy the experience then Mr Badrutt would cover the full cost of their stay.